Yu-Group/simChef/vignettes/paper.md

 # Related `R` packages

-A number of existing `R` packages and projects address needs related `simChef`'s functionality.
-The `batchtools` package [@lang-batchtools-2017] provides abstractions for "problems", "algorithms", and "experiments", similar to `simChef`'s `DGP`, `Method`, and `Experiment` objects, respectively.
+A number of existing `R` packages and projects address needs related to `simChef`'s functionality.
+At a higher level of abstraction, the `batchtools` package [@lang-batchtools-2017] includes concepts for "problems", "algorithms", and "experiments", similar to `simChef`'s `DGP`, `Method`, and `Experiment` objects, respectively, but less tailored to the specific needs of data science simulation experiments.
 Additionally, `batchtools` provides a number of utilities for shared-memory and distributed memory computations, including for interacting with high-performance computing cluster schedulers such as Slurm and Torque. `simChef` is able to leverage these utilities for distributed computations via the backends provided by the `future.batchtools` package which is part of the `future` ecosystem of `R` packages [@bengtsson-unifying-2021].
 Whereas `batchtools` is a general tool for distributed mapping operations, `simChef` specializes in data science simulations and provides additional functionality tailored to that setting including its `tidy` grammar of simulation experiments, the `Evaluator` and `Visualizer` concepts, and automated documentation capabilities discussed above.

-Many existing packages aim to simplify the process of creating simulation experiments by reducing coding burden through distributed computing helpers and preset methods for generating, computing, and summarizing simulation replicates.
+Like `simChef`, many existing packages specifically aim to simplify the process of creating simulation experiments by reducing coding burden through helpful abstractions, distributed computing helpers, and preset methods for generating, computing, and summarizing simulation replicates.
+Of particular note are the
+following:

-`SimDesign` [@chalmers-simdesign-2020] focuses on Monte Carlo simulation experiments and provides a function `runSimulation` that accepts user-defined `generate`, `analyse`, and `summarise` functions, with support for distributed computation via the `parallel` base `R` package and `future`. `simulator` [@bien-simulator-2016] provides a `tidy` grammar of simulation experiments and highly modular helpers for evaluating and managing simulation outputs, relying on the `parallel` package for distributed computation.
-Other packages provide a small number of well-tailored helper functions for specific simulation settings or distributed computation, including `simhelpers` [@joshi-simhelpers-2024], `simTool` [@scheer-simTool-2020], `parSim` [@epskamp-parSim-2024], `rsimsum` [@gasparini-rsimsum-2018], and `simsalapar` [@hofert-simsalapar-2016].
-To our knowledge, no single existing package includes `simChef`'s combination of conceptual modularity, `tidy` grammar, computational flexibility, simulation workflow management, and automated documentation.
+- `SimDesign` [@chalmers-simdesign-2020] focuses on Monte Carlo simulation experiments and provides a function `runSimulation` that accepts user-defined `generate`, `analyse`, and `summarise` functions, with support for distributed computation via the `parallel` base `R` package and `future`.
+- `simulator` [@bien-simulator-2016] provides a `tidy` grammar of simulation experiments and highly modular helpers for evaluating and managing simulation outputs, relying on the `parallel` package for distributed computation.
+- `simpr` [@brown-simpr-2023] defines a `tidy` simulation framework for generating data, fitting models, varying parameters, and aggregating simulation results with user-defined and `purr`-style functions.
+In addition, it support distributed computations backed by the `future` framework.
+- `SimEngine` [@kenny-SimEngine-2023] defines and executes simulation 'levels' (parameters to vary) and 'scripts' (functions to execute a single simulation replicate).
+It manages the definition and execution of simulations and calculates summary statistics, with support for distributed computations in coordination with high-performance computing cluster schedulers.

-Another category of related packages are those that share conceptual similarities with `simChef` in terms of providing helpful abstractions for the design and analysis of simulation experiments, but at a finer level of detail than `simChef` intends.
+A third category of related packages are those that share conceptual similarities `simChef` in terms of providing helpful abstractions for the design and analysis of simulation experiments, but at a finer level of detail than `simChef` intends.
 For example, the package `DeclareDesign` [@blair-declaredesign-2019] provides various `declare_*` functions for defining and evaluating statistical research questions, with an emphasis on the social sciences.
 The package `infer` [@couch-infer-2021] provides a `tidy` API for statistical inference, providing the ability to specify random variables and their relationships, define a null hypothesis, generate data under that hypothesis, and calculate distributions of statistics based on that hypothesis.
-Both of these packages and many of the packages discussed above could be employed in a user's `DGP`, `Method`, `Evaluator`, or `Visualizer` and deployed via an `Experiment` to carry out a large-scale simulation with automated documentation in harmony with `simChef`.
+Both of these packages and many of the packages below could be employed in a user's `DGP`, `Method`, `Evaluator`, or `Visualizer` and deployed via an `Experiment` to carry out a large-scale simulation with automated documentation in harmony with `simChef`.

+Finally, many packages provide a small number of well-tailored helper functions for specific data-generating processes and simulation settings, with or without distributed computation.
+In no particular order these include: `simitation` [@shilane-simitation-2023], `simhelpers` [@joshi-simhelpers-2024], `simTool` [@scheer-simTool-2020], `parSim` [@epskamp-parSim-2024], `rsimsum` [@gasparini-rsimsum-2018], `simsalapar` [@hofert-simsalapar-2016], `tidyMC` [@linner-tidyMC-2022], `MonteCarloSEM` [@fatih-MonteCarloSEM-2021], `simMetric` [@parsons-simMetric-2022], and `simmer` [@ucar-simmer-2019].
+To our knowledge, no single existing package includes `simChef`'s combination of conceptual modularity, `tidy` grammar, computational flexibility, simulation workflow management, and automated documentation.

 # Discussion